 Instructions

-Once the rice is done cooking, pour half of the warm coconut mixture over the rice.
-Gently mix to coat and let it sit for about 10 minutes so the flavors absorb.
+Once the rice is finished cooking, gradually spoon about ½ cup of the warm coconut mixture over the rice, gently folding it in after each addition.
+Let the rice sit for 10–15 minutes so it absorbs the coconut milk.

 RIce Cooker Mango Sticky Rice